bayvictor/distributed-polling-system/README.md

 On Bing, type “contains:” to find pages hosting documents like word docs, PDFs and PowerPoint slide decks.
 “Those PDFs might be resumes.
 PowerPoints might have signatures and contact information,” he said.<br>
 A critical tip: Don’t try to create the perfect search string <br>

+Jan 24, 2017 <br>
+Reading Notes on Feature Engineering use case on CPU: <br>
+Public available source: https://www.researchgate.net/publication/266273948_Enhancing_Regression_Models_for_Complex_Systems_Using_Evolutionary_Techniques_for_Feature_Engineering <br>
+7 feature variables for power consumption of CPU: (U:usage%, T, freq, Volt, age, RAM access per cycle, T of RAM, Fan-speed) <br>
+perf: CPU+RAM usage; IPMI (cpu+RAM T);
+cpufreq-utils:(CPU:fr+Vt); <br>
+Details: Power consumption is measured with a current clamp with the aim of validating our approach.
+CPU and main memory utilization are monitored using hardware coun- ters collected with perf monitoring tool.
+On board sen- sors are checked via IPMI to get both CPU and mem- ory temperatures and fan speed.
+CPU frequency and voltage are monitored via cpufreq-utils Linux package.
+To build a model that includes power dependance with these variables, we use this software tool to modify CPU DVFS modes during workload execution.
+Also room temperature has been modifed in run-time with the goal of finding non-traditional consumption sources that are influenced by this variable. <br><br>